schependom/DTU_machine-learning/Notes/Chapter 17 - Ensemble methods.md

 ## Boosting

+We now turn our attention towards boosting instead of bagging.
+In boosting we iteratively change the distribution that we sample the training examples from so that the classifiers will focus on examples that are hard to classify.
+A particularly well known boosting method is `AdaBoost` where the ensemble's prediction accounts for the error rate per learner when doing the prediction.

 -   add weights to the pool of training data
 -   train classifier $C_1$ on new training data set, obtained by sampling **with replacement according to weights**
 -   classify all data objects